wbailey/kata/README.md

 ### Installation

-NOTE: Requires version 1.9.3 and higher
+NOTE: Requires version 1.9.3 or 2.0 (version 2.1 is NOT supported)

 It is up on rubygems.org so add it to your project bundle: